-A community Town Hall was at the ROM on May 12th with many of our neighbours.
-Stay tuned to this space for regular updates as the project unfolds.
+A community Town Hall was held at the ROM on May 12, 2014, to consult with our neighbours.
+Stay tuned to this space for regular updates as the Project unfolds.
 We look forward to welcoming you at the ROM.

 Frequently Asked Questions

 1. How will The Welcome Project be funded?

 The ROM’s Welcome Project will be funded by philanthropic support from the Love the ROM Centennial Campaign, which launched on March 19, 2014 to support four Centennial legacy projects:

 1. The ROM’s Welcome Project - A lively and convivial urban green space that will revitalize an iconic corner of the city.

 2. An extraordinary Dawn of Life Gallery for the 21st century.

 3. An essential Programming Fund to animate the ROM Centres of Discovery.

 4. An innovative Director’s Fund to enhance the ROM for future generations.